sahiliamsso/docs/source/authn-guide/passport.md

 var passportFacebook = require('../auth/facebook').passport;
 ```

-Here ```require('../auth/facebook').passport``` will include the passport strategy that we have configured.
+Here ```require('../auth/facebook').passport``` will include the passport
+strategy that we have configured.

 Then add the routes for the strategy.
-First we are going to register the callback route and then the authenticate route.
+First we are going to register the
+callback route and then the authenticate route.

-The authenticate route first validated the jwt token that is been sent by Gluu server to passport server.
-If the JWT is valid then the user is redirected to the strategy and user can be authenticated there and the response of the user authentication is redirected to callback route.
+The authenticate route first validated the jwt token that is been sent by
+Gluu Server to passport server.
+If the JWT is valid then the user is
+redirected to the strategy and user can be authenticated there and the
+response of the user authentication is redirected to callback route.

-If the callback routes receives the user data then user is been redirected to Gluu.
+If the callback routes receives the user data then user is been
+redirected to Gluu.

 ```javascript
 //==================== facebook ================